Ojai, California: Housing

 The Taormina neighborhood was established as the first historic district in the city in 2016.
 The housing development was built in the style of French architecture of Normandy in the 1960s and 1970s by members of the Theosophy movement adjacent to the Krotona Institute of Theosophy.
 Taormina's founder, theosophist Ruth Wilson, envisioned the development as a retirement community for fellow theosophists but in the early 1980s a court ruling required the community to be open to residents of all faiths and backgrounds.
 The majority of homes in the city were built between 1940 and 1980 with about a dozen mobile-home parks included in the housing stock.
 With rapid growth in the 1970s, a slow-growth ordinance was passed.
 From 2008 to 2018, there were no new multifamily developments with a single six residential unit apartment being built in 2019.

 Geography

+Ojai is situated in a small east–west eponymous valley, north of Ventura and east of Santa Barbara.
+The city is approximately 745 ft above sea level and borders the Los Padres National Forest to the north.
+It is approximately 15 mi inland from the Pacific Ocean.

+The Ojai Valley lies within the Topatopa Mountains on the north and south and is actively shaped by a web of earthquake faults.
+The Sisar fault in the valley was the epicenter of a magnitude 5.1 earthquake on August 20, 2023.
+The Santa Ynez Mountains lie to the north, while Sulphur Mountain and the lower Black Mountain lie to the south.
+Nordhoff Ridge, the western extension of the Topatopa Mountains, towers over the north side of the valley at more than 5000 ft.
+Sulphur Mountain creates the southern ranges bounding the Ojai Valley, a little under 3000 ft in elevation.
+The Sulphur and Topatopa mountains are part of the Transverse Ranges system.
+The Ojai Valley and the surrounding mountains are heavily wooded with oak trees.